College of Social Sciences, UH Mānoa

 Perspectives

-Located in the nation’s capital of Washington, D.C., the U.S. Congressional Internship Program invites UH Mānoa students to work in one of four congressional offices in a city rich in historical and cultural significance.
+Located in the nation’s capital of Washington, D.C., the U.S. Congressional Internship Program invites UH-Mānoa students to work in one of four congressional offices in a city rich in historical and cultural significance.
 Interns are immersed in directed, intense public service.
-Interns work an average of 40 hours per week while earning 12 academic credits to maintain full-time status.
+Interns work an average of 40 hours per week while earning 12 academic credits: 9 in Political Science internship courses and 3 in applicable courses.

 What the Internship Offers